mozilla-spidermonkey/jsparagus/js-quirks.md

 > *ReturnStatement* : `return` [no *LineTerminator* here] *Expression* `;`

-This is called a *restricted production*, and it's unfortunately necessary to go through them one by one, because there are several kinds.
+This is called a *restricted production*, and it’s unfortunately necessary to go through them one by one, because there are several kinds.
 Note that the particular hack required to parse them in a recursive descent parser is a little bit different each time.